Aesthetica: Awards

-Aesthetica Short Film Festival
+Aesthetica Film Festival

-The Aesthetica Short Film Festival (ASFF) is an international film festival that takes place annually in York, England, in early November.
+The Aesthetica Film Festival is an international film festival that takes place annually in York, England, in early November.
 Founded in 2011, it celebrates independent film from around the world, and is an outlet for supporting and championing filmmaking.
 The programme includes more than 400 film screenings and 100 events, such as masterclasses, networking sessions, panel discussions and an Industry Marketplace.

-ASFF is also a BAFTA- and BIFA- Qualifying festival, meaning short films that are screened may be eligible for these awards.
+The festival is also a BAFTA and BIFA qualifying festival, meaning short films that are screened may be eligible for these awards.

-The festival opens for entries on 1 December and closes on 31 May.
-ASFF accepts submissions from emerging and established practitioners, accepting short films across a range of genres including; Advertising, Animation, Artists’ Film, Comedy, Documentary, Drama, Experimental, Fashion, Music Video and Thriller.
-Since 2018, ASFF has also accepted Feature Film entries over 60 minutes, as well as Virtual Reality and Immersive projects.

-Official Selection

 All films in the Official Selection are in competition to receive a number of awards.
-These awards recognize outstanding talent in filmmaking practice.
 The winning films are selected by a jury of industry experts, and are presented at the Closing Night Awards Ceremony.

 Aesthetica Art Prize

 The Aesthetica Art Prize is an annual award celebrating contemporary artists through exhibition and publication.
 Two prizes are awarded: Main and Emerging.
 The exhibition has taken place at York Art Gallery since 2017, and has exhibited works from practitioners including Magnum photographers, Turner Prize-nominees, RSA Film directors, World Press Photo winners and Prix Pictet nominees.
 The Prize attracts thousands of entries each year from countries including Australia, Belgium, China, France, Germany, Italy, Japan, Mexico, Norway, Singapore, the UK and the USA.
 The judging panel has included representatives from BALTIC, Frieze, V&A, Guggenheim, British Council, Brooklyn Museum and FACT Liverpool.

-Entries open in January and close on 31 August.
-The £10,000 Prize welcomes submissions across: Photographic and Digital Art; Three Dimensional Design and Sculpture; Painting, Drawing and Mixed-Media, and Video, Installation and Performance.

-The 16th edition of the Aesthetica Art Prize Exhibition opened on 24 March 2023, and winners were announced from a shortlist of 21 artists.
-The Main Prize Winner was Larry Achiampong, and the Emerging Prize Winner was Hope Strickland.
-Other finalists included Bea Last, who created a site-specific installation in the Artist's Garden at York Art Gallery.